AdaCore/spark2014/docs/ug/tutorial.rst

 .. note::

    If you use the SPARK-HiLite GPL 2013 release, the way to display a path in GPS is slightly different.
-Instead of clicking on an icon, you need to right-click on the error message in the Location View, and select ``Prove::Show Path`` in the contextual menu that is raised.
-The menu ``Prove::Show Path`` displayed when right-clicking in the code panel should not be used.
+Instead of clicking on an icon, you need to right-click on the error message in the Location View, and select :menuselection:`Prove --> Show Path` in the contextual menu that is raised.
+The menu :menuselection:`Prove --> Show Path` displayed when right-clicking in the code panel should not be used.

 This corresponds to a case where the implementation of ``Loop_Search`` does not find the searched value, but the guard of the second contract case holds,